zwave-js/node-zwave-js/docs/getting-started/migrating-to-v13.md

 - The `noBulkSupport` property of `ConfigurationMetadata` has been removed.
 There is no replacement, as it was never meant to be user-facing
 - The `enableSoftReset` property of the `ZWaveOptions` has been removed.
 Use `features.softReset` instead.
 - The `mandatorySupportedCCs` and `mandatorControlledCCs` properties of the `DeviceClass` class have been removed.
 There is no replacement.

+## Migrated to Yarn 4 and Corepack

+The repository has been migrated to Yarn v4 and now uses [Corepack](https://github.com/nodejs/corepack) to automatically install the correct package manager version, without having to check it into git.
+This should work out of the box, unless `yarn` was previously installed globally as a system package on Linux.
+In that case, you may have to uninstall the Linux package and remove any additions to the `PATH` environment variable.